avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 the forecasted rainfall for 1920 is about 24.68 inches, with a 95% prediction interval of (16.24, 33.11).

-To plot the predictions made by forecast.HoltWinters(), we can use the "plot()" function:
+To plot the predictions made by forecast.HoltWinters(), we can use the "plot.forecast()" function:

 .. highlight:: r

 ::

-    > plot(rainseriesforecasts2)
+    > plot.forecast(rainseriesforecasts2)

 |image12|